zediculz/vanilla-db/README.md

 vanillaDb.remove(query)

 ```
-query contains the database you stored your data and the key of the databsse you want to remove.
+query contains the database you stored your data and the key of the database you want to remove.

 ```javascript
 import { vanillaDb } from 'vanilla-db'